xhoni01/xhoni01/README.md

 # Hi there, I'm Xhoni a Software Developer 👋

 - I'm currently working as a software developer at FIRST System Integrator & Engineering Solution
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Spring boot and node js
 - 🥅 2022 Goals: To learn Spring boot, and node js
 - ⚡ Open for projects and collaborations, and eager to learn -Very good knowledge on Java, Python, JavaScript, SQL, HTML, CSS